 - You keep drinking alcohol even though you know it's causing health problems.

-- You need to drink more to get the same effect.
-Or you get less effect from the same amount over time.
+- You need more and more alcohol to get the same effect, or you get less effect from the same amount over time.
 This is called tolerance.

-- You have withdrawal symptoms when you stop drinking or use less.
-These include feeling sick to your stomach, sweating, shakiness, and anxiety.
+- You have uncomfortable symptoms when you stop drinking alcohol or use less.
+This is called withdrawal.

-You might not realize that you have a drinking problem.
+You might not realize that your drinking is a problem.
 You might not drink large amounts when you drink.
 Or you might go for days or weeks between drinking episodes.
-But even if you don't drink very often, it's still possible to develop alcohol use disorder.
+But even if you don't drink very often, your drinking could still be harmful and put you at risk.

 Alcohol use disorder can develop very quickly or happen gradually over years.

 You might think that you can quit drinking at any time.
-Many people who have alcohol problems quit for days, weeks, or even months before they start drinking again.
+Many people who have alcohol use disorder quit for days, weeks, or even months before they start to drink again.
 But unless you can consistently keep your drinking under control and not fall back into unhealthy patterns, you need help.

 - Cirrhosis or pancreatitis.

 - High blood pressure.

 - Certain types of cancer, including breast cancer.